 Alert coverage gaps highlight areas in your stack where you're missing alert coverage.
-In our Alerts and AI section we've created a homepage where you can see all your uncovered entities so you can assess what information your team is lacking and address the coverage gap.
+In our Alerts and AI section, we've created a homepage that includes uncovered APM, Browser, and Mobile entities, so you can assess what information your team is lacking and address the coverage gap.

 What does covering an entity mean?
 A covered entity means that you've set up an alert to notify you of how a particular entity is performing.
-For example, you might have created an alert condition that opens an incident if a host's CPU goes above 80%.
+For example, you might have created an alert condition that opens an incident if the throughput of an APM entity exceeds 100 requests per minute.
 An uncovered entity is part of your system that is unmonitored which means there could be unhealthy behavior that goes unchecked.
 We created alert coverage gaps to highlight uncovered entities so your team doesn't miss valuable data and you can prevent incidents before they happen.

-On the Alerts and AI UI page, select alert coverage gaps in the naviagtion.
-There you will see a dashboard of all your entitites that are not currently covered.
+To open the alert coverage gaps page, go to one.newrelic.com > Alerts & AI and select Alert coverage gaps in the left navigation pane.
+There, you will see a list of all your entitites that are not currently covered.

 Once you've selected an entity you'd like to monitor, then you can create an alert condition to notify your team of any abnormal behavior.

-If you're not given recommended alert conditions, once you select an alert condition you'd like to monitor, then your team will be alerted when this signal deviates from its normal baseline, upper and lower, for at least 5 minutes by 3.00 standard deviations.
+You'll get recommended alert conditions based on the entity type's defined Golden Metrics.
+If you don't get recommended alert conditions, once you select an alert condition you'd like to monitor, then your team will be alerted when this signal deviates from its normal baseline, upper and lower, for at least 5 minutes by 3.00 standard deviations.

 When you create an alert you will select which policy the alert will be grouped with.